 You thank the applicant for applying in an email that also contains a few screening questions to judge the applicant's level of interest.

 How do you acknowledge receipt for a job application?

 Also known as an application acknowledgment email, a "thank you for applying" email is a courteous way to thank candidates for their application and can provide further details about interview dates and times.

 Should I use a thank you for applying auto response?

 Yes, we think so.
-An acknowledgment gives applicants a good impression of your company by showing.
+An acknowledgment gives applicants a good impression of your company.
 It can also save you from having to follow up with emails asking when applicants can expect to hear back, and checking to see if you received their resume.

 Should my company use the thank you for applying email for screening?